University Policies and Procedures Manual (previously Business Policies and Procedures Manual)

 • Internal or external equity and/or market conditions.

-To request an out-of-cycle salary adjustment, follow the AP classification/reclassification procedure in BPPM 60.02.
+To request an out-of-cycle salary adjustment, follow the AP classification/reclassification procedure in UPPM 60.02.

-If the request is for retention, extraordinary merit, or internal or external equity and/or market conditions, the appointing authority submits a request through Workday.
-(See the Workday Request Compensation Change reference guide for instructions.)
+If the request is for retention, extraordinary merit, or internal or external equity and/or market conditions, the appointing authority submits a request through Workday (see Workday Request Compensation Change for instructions).

 The personnel administrator or appointing authority submits justification through Workday including: